dbaarda/LightLdapd/README.rst

 -C crtpath  Optional path to an ssl cert to use for TLS.
 -A ca-path  Optional path to a ca-chain to use for TLS.
 -K keypath  Optional path to a private key to use for TLS.
--U uids  Optional comma-separated list of uids or uid-ranges to export.
+-U uids  Optional comma-separated list of uids or uid-ranges to export (default: "1000-29999").
--G gids  Optional comma-separated list of gids or gid-ranges to export.
+-G gids  Optional comma-separated list of gids or gid-ranges to export (default: "100,1000-29999).

 Note lightldapd must run as root to open the default ldap serving port, but using ``-u runuser`` it will use setuid() to drop root